 Interestingly, robot engineers and scientists claim that robots will be able to ‘’’beat’’’ the world cup champions by the year 2050.
 Personally, I find such a claim to be very scary and daunting: the day when robots beat humans in our most cherished art form (see art form).

-Essentially, what it boiled down to was being self-conscious on the field.
+Essentially, what it boiled down to was being self-conscious on the soccer field.
 I lost my edge, because every movement was thought out within the analytical brain, as opposed to the instinctual and reflexive brain that I have trained over the years.
-I also did not take chances, causing me to play very conservatively.
+I also did not take chances on the field, causing me to play very conservatively.

 How do you find “the zone”, and how to train as a soccer player to reach it.
 Start with positive thinking: Negative thoughts can get in the way of concentration and confidence.
-Mantras such as "Don't miss this shot" or "Don't strike out" may only cause you to do the exact thing you were trying to avoid.
+Mantras such as "Don't miss this shot" or "Don't lose the ball" may only cause you to do the exact thing you were trying to avoid.

 Instead, remind yourself that you can do it.
 Repeat positive phrases to yourself as you play.
 If you make an error, consider it a simple reminder that your focus is off.
-Concentrate on what you're doing right and the changes you can make to improve your performance.
+Concentrate on what you're doing right and the changes you can make to improve your performance on the soccer field.

 Extra: For soccer coaches, it's interesting that when you put rules in place during practice, say you can only use two touches, it can constrict how the player plays when the rules are removed - the players are always thinking about playing two touch soccer and not using one more touch and mess up.
 So while it crucial to get your players to play one and two touch soccer, there's a balance somewhere there where you don't want your players to be afraid to make a mistake.
 It's something to consider, implement rules but also make sure your players are comfortable making errors.